Thinking about starting a pet business? Check out these 9 things to do when starting a dog walking and pet sitting business. I sure wish I knew these!

 So protect yourself, your clients and the reputation of the company by getting insured!

-Getting licensed, helps with your credibility.
+When your dog walking and pet sitting business is just starting out, getting licensed helps with your credibility.
 People will trust you more, and you look more legit.
 Also, as you would have found out in your research if one is even required where you live.
 I highly recommend getting this out of the way.

 I have NO IDEA WHY I took soooo long to get it.
 I waited about 6 months until I got one.
 I guess I was just scared of it.
 However, it is very easy to handle.
 You fill out a form, let them know how much you estimate to make in that city, pay the fee, and done.
 They will either hand over your license right there, or mail it to you.